NEW! Beginbaby Pre+Pro with HMO. SHOP NOW. Save 15% + FREE shipping ALL subscriptions.

 • Human Milk Oligosaccharide: Prebilac® 2’FL (2'-Fucosyllactose)

-• Prebilac® 2’FL(2'-Fucosyllactos) is a prebiotic that replicates Human Milk Oligosaccharide, a vital component of breast milk.
+• Prebilac® 2’FL (2'-Fucosyllactos) HMO is a prebiotic that replicates Human Milk Oligosaccharide, a vital component of breast milk.
 Contrary to its name, Human Milk Oligosaccharide is not from human milk.
 Human Milk Oligosaccharide is a prebiotic with the same molecular structure as the most abundant prebiotic in human breast milk.
 HMO has been extensively studied for its health benefits, particularly in relation to immunity and development of a healthy microbiome [5].

-Together, these two ingredients make up our Growing Up Prebiotic formula, which provides 3g of fiber per serving.
+Together, these two ingredients make up our Growing Up Prebiotics, which provides 3g of fiber per serving.
 Prebiotic fiber such as chicory root helps soften stool to support constipation symptoms with easier passage.
 With daily use, our prebiotic blend also supports our kids by creating a foundation for a healthy and balanced digestive system [3].

 What is a Laxative?